-The IoT Security Initiative is a not-for-profit collaboration of security and industry professionals coming together around the common goal of improving the state of embedded system security in all facets of industry use.
+The IoT Security Initiative (formerly M2iSF) is a not-for-profit collaboration of security and industry professionals coming together around the common goal of improving the state of embedded system security in all facets of industry use.
 We promote security and privacy in an IoT world.

 The IoT Security Initiative aims to foster a pragmatic, secure-by-design approach to IoT cybersecurity based on our leading-edge risk model and deep understanding of the technology threat around embedded device and connected cloud technologies.